elsiefore/finance101/finance_essentials.md

 - When changing correlations between asset returns are high, loss in one asset is likely to be accompanies by loss in others.

 ## CAPM

+1. Introduction

+- Capital asset pricing model, used to determine a theoretically appropriate required rate of return of an asset.
+- **Standard deviation** measures the total risk of an asset while **beta** only measures its contribution to systematic risk.
+- CAPM implies the asset is to be added to an already well diversified portfolio.
+- Systematic risk is captured by the co-movement of an asset with the market.
+- **beta**:
+  - It signfies whether the investment is more volatile than the market.
+  - beta = 0: unaffected by the market.
+  - beta < 0: inverse relation to the market.
+  - beta < 1: less volatile than the market.
+  - beta > 1: more volatile than the market.
+  - Expected returns are related to beta and not to standard deviation or variance.

+2. Calculating Beta

+- beta<sub>i</sub> = cov(R<sub>i</sub>, R<sub>m</sub>) / var(R<sub>m</sub>)
+  - m: market
+- Can be modelled using linear regression.
+The returns of the investment as y and market returns as x.